 I spent October 12 this year in Uruguay.
 It is also a public holiday there, but, in contrast to Columbus Day, Día de la Raza is a celebration of the multicultural and multiethnic makeup of the Americas.
 People began populating what is now Uruguay at least twelve thousand years ago.
 Today there are effectively no indigenous people left in the country and only a few who even claim indigenous heritage.
 It is no surprise that the country does not celebrate Día de Cristoforo Colombo.

-The Tzotzil Maya are featured in our documentary, Peoples of the World: The Maya.
+The Tzotzil Maya are featured in our documentary, Ancient and Modern Mayan Peoples.